GeoMOER/moer-bsc-project-seminar-remote-sensing/docs/units/_unit04/unit04-07_satellite_application_R.md

 ## Water bodies

-* Divide your NDVI Layer into two groups.
-Water and everything else.
+* Divide your NDVI layer into two groups: water and everything else.
 You can use the `raster::reclassify` function.
-* Now its just a matter of counting pixels to find out the area of water bodies.
+* Now it is just a matter of counting pixels to find out the area of water bodies.